AvinashKharche/florid-paints/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+### Pull Request Process
+1. Update the README.md with details of changes if needed
+2. Update the documentation if needed
+3. Ensure all tests pass
+4. Follow the existing code style

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Support

+For support, email support@floridpaints.com or join our Slack channel.